warmana/cloudant-docs-fork/source/includes/api/_search.md

 If the search query does *not* specify the `"group_field"` argument, the response contains a bookmark.
 If the bookmark is passed back as a URL parameter you'll skip through the rows you've already seen and get the next set of results.

-<aside class="warning">The response never includes a bookmark if the `"group_field"` argument is specified in the search query.</aside>
+<aside class="warning" role="complementary" aria-label="omitsbookmark">The response never includes a bookmark if the `"group_field"` argument is specified in the search query.</aside>

 The following characters require escaping if you want to search on them: `+ - && || ! ( ) { } [ ] ^ " ~ * ? : \ /`